minio/docs/source/reference/minio-cli/minio-mc/mc-replicate.rst

          mc replicate add play/mybucket

    .. mc-cmd:: arn
       :option:

+      *Deprecated in* :mc-release:`RELEASE.2021-09-23T05-44-03Z`.
+      :mc-cmd-option:`mc replicate add remote-bucket` supersedes all
+      functionality provided by this option.

+   .. mc-cmd:: remote-bucket
+      :option:

       *Required*

-      Specify the ARN for the destination cluster and bucket.
+      Specify the ARN for the destination deployment and bucket.
 You can retrieve the ARN using :mc-cmd:`mc admin bucket remote`:

-      - Use the :mc-cmd:`mc admin bucket remote ls` to retrieve a list of ARNs for the bucket on the destination cluster.
+      - Use the :mc-cmd:`mc admin bucket remote ls` to retrieve a list of ARNs for the bucket on the destination deployment.

-      - Use the :mc-cmd:`mc admin bucket remote add` to create an ARN for the bucket on the destination cluster.
+      - Use the :mc-cmd:`mc admin bucket remote add` to create a replication ARN for the bucket on the destination deployment.

       The specified ARN bucket *must* match the value specified to :mc-cmd-option:`~mc replicate add remote-bucket`.

-   .. mc-cmd:: remote-bucket
-      :option:

-      *Required*

-      Specify the name of the bucket on the destination cluster.
-The name *must* match the ARN specified to :mc-cmd-option:`~mc replicate add arn`.
+      *Added in* :mc-release:`RELEASE.2021-09-23T05-44-03Z`.
+Requires
+      MinIO server :minio-release:`RELEASE.2021-09-23T04-46-24Z`.

    .. mc-cmd:: replicate